Toronto Transit Commission fares: Future

-Legacy fare procedures
+Cash fare payment procedures

-As of December 2024, legacy fare media (cash, tokens and legacy discounted tickets) were still accepted for fare payment but legacy TTC tickets and tokens were no longer available for purchase.
-At least one priority entrance of each subway station has a fare line for payment by legacy media, after which the rider obtains a paper transfer from a machine to act as proof of payment.
-On buses, riders board at the front door(s) to deposit legacy media into a fare box and ask the driver for a paper transfer.
-On streetcars, passengers paying by cash (who must use exact change in coins as these machines do not give change) or tokens pay their fare at one of the two fare vending machines (FVMs) at the second and third doors of the vehicle and obtain a receipt as proof of payment; customers paying with legacy tickets use ticket validator located beside the fare vending machines to date-and-time stamp their ticket.
-When transferring onto a connecting bus or entering a subway station through the fare gates, the stamped legacy ticket must be dropped into the fare box and the rider may obtain a paper transfer as their proof of purchase and to connect with other TTC routes.
+As of January 2026, cash fares were still accepted for fare payment, but legacy TTC tickets and tokens were no longer available for purchase nor accepted as valid fare.
+At least one priority entrance of each subway station has a farebox staffed by a customer service agent where riders can pay with exact cash, after which the rider obtains a paper transfer from a red POP machine to act as proof of payment.
+On buses, riders board at the front door(s) to deposit cash into a fare box and ask the driver for a paper transfer.
+On Flexity Outlook streetcars and on Line 5 and Line 6 surface stops, passengers paying by cash pay their fare at the grey or silver fare and transfer machines (FTMs) and obtain a receipt as proof of payment.